-The Alzheimer’s Association North Central Texas Chapter is hosting its annual African American Seminar on Saturday, February 17, from 9:00 a.m. to 1:30 p.m. at Tarrant County College South Campus Student Center located at 5301 Campus Drive, Fort Worth, TX 76119.
-The opening address will be given by Tarrant County Commissioner Roy Brooks (Precinct-1).
+The Alzheimer’s Association - North Central Texas Chapter is hosting its annual African American Caregiver Seminar Saturday, February 22 from 8:30 a.m. – 2:00 p.m. at the Tarrant County College - South Campus Student Center located at 5301 Campus Drive, Fort Worth, TX 76119.
+The opening address will be delivered by Tarrant County Commissioner Precinct One, Roy C. Brooks.

-According to the Alzheimer’s Association, African Americans are two times more likely to develop Alzheimer’s disease, but are less likely to receive an early and accurate diagnosis.
+According to the Alzheimer’s Association, African Americans are twice as likely to develop Alzheimer’s disease but less likely to receive an early and accurate diagnosis.
 Recognizing the warning signs for dementia and understanding they are not a normal part of aging empowers families to pursue early diagnosis and begin the process of treatment and planning for the future.

-Admission is free of charge, but registration is required.
-For more information or to register, call 800-272-3900 or click here.
+There is no charge to attend but registration is encouraged.
+For more information or to register, call 800.272.3900 or click here.

 About the Alzheimer’s Association

 The Alzheimer’s Association is the leading voluntary health organization in Alzheimer's care, support and research.
-Their mission is to eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.
-The vision of The Alzheimer’s Association is a world without Alzheimer’s.
+Our mission is to eliminate Alzheimer’s disease through the advancement of research, to provide and enhance care and support for all affected, and to reduce the risk of dementia through the promotion of brain health.
+Our vision is a world without Alzheimer’s.
 For more information, visit www.alz.org or call 800-272-3900.